Service Preservation from Matching Non-Matching Socks Under Stochastic Loss

 Unlike other clothing, socks have a unique attribute as they are worn in pairs and there are multiple pairs in one's possession, unlike other paired cloths, such as gloves, that are usually more scarce \cite{intro_6}.
 Moreover, while not officially established in the literature, additional common phenomena regarding socks are their unexpected yet often disappearing nature.
-In particular, laundry is a common setting where socks tend to disappear, more often than not leaving a single sock without its original pair \cite{socks_dis_1,socks_dis_2}.
+In particular, laundry is a common setting where socks tend to disappear, more often than not leaving a single sock without its original pair \cite{socks_dis_2}.
 As such, socks provide a surprisingly clean microcosm of this macro problem.
 Indeed, in everyday laundering and household routines, socks may disappear or become separated, leaving behind functional \say{orphan} socks without their original mates.
-A widely publicized UK survey-based analysis (commissioned in the context of washing-machine product research) even proposed a quantitative \say{sock loss} index and reported that missing socks are common enough to be measurable at the population scale \cite{Samsung2016SockLossIndex}.
 Regardless of whether socks are lost to laundry mechanics, household entropy, or gremlins, the practical outcome is the same: ownership drifts from paired sets toward a growing pile of single socks.